Lagos de Moreno: Mexican War of Independence

 Santa Maria de los Lagos, like the rest of New Spain, underwent rapid political change in the early 1800s.
-The lawyer Francisco Primo de Verdad y Ramos spoke to Spanish authorities, advocating for Mexican independence.
-He died under mysterious circumstances in the dungeon of the Mexico City Trustee building.
+Local lawyer Francisco Primo de Verdad y Ramos spoke openly to the colonial authorities, advocating for Mexican independence.
+However, he soon died under mysterious circumstances in the dungeon of the Mexico City Trustee building.
 In the initial phase of the war, Father Miguel Hidalgo y Costilla visited Santa Maria de los Lagos and provided religious services there, and recruited some families for the fight against the forces of the Spanish Viceroy.

 Independence to present

 In 1823, the Convenio de Lagos (Agreement of Lagos) was signed in Santa Maria by Nicolas Bravo, Pedro Celestino Negrete, and Luis Quintanar, establishing the Free and Sovereign State of Jalisco.
 On March 27, 1824, Santa Maria was given the title of city.
-On April 9, 1829, the city was renamed as Lagos de Moreno in memory of insurgent General Pedro Moreno (1775-1817), a founding father of Mexico who led forces against Spanish authorities in the Mexican War of Independence.
+On April 9, 1829, the city was renamed as Lagos de Moreno in memory of insurgent General Pedro Moreno (1775–1817), a founding father of Mexico who led forces against Spanish authorities in the Mexican War of Independence.

 In 1855, a second and similarly titled Convenio de Lagos (Agreement of Lagos) was signed in Lagos de Moreno, in which Manuel Doblado and Antonio de Haro y Tamariz recognized the Plan of Ayutla, thus joining the movement to topple conservative President Antonio López de Santa Ana.
 During the Reform War, Lagos de Moreno changed hands between liberal and conservative forces multiple times until an eventual liberal victory in 1861.

 During the Mexican Revolution in the 1910s, residents of Lagos de Moreno like Mariano Azuela and Francisco Guerrero Ramirez joined the fighting.
 In the subsequent Cristero War, the nearby Mesa Redonda was the site of a battle between federal troops and rebel forces.

 In 1963, Lagos de Moreno celebrated the 400th anniversary of its founding.
 In recent times, the city has received several important titles.
 It has been named an Area of Historical Monuments by the National Institute of Anthropology and History (INAH) in 1989, a World Heritage Site on the Camino Real "Tierra Adentro" by UNESCO on August 1, 2010, and "Pueblo Mágico" by SECTUR on November 16, 2012.